BovReg/atacseq-workshop-limoges/docs/ATAC-seq_pipeline.rst

 The `Nextflow DSL2 <https://www.nextflow.io/docs/latest/dsl2.html>`__ implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 Where possible, these processes have been submitted to and installed from
 `nf-core/modules <https://github.com/nf-core/modules>`__ in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community.

+The DSL2 version of the pipeline was implemented by `Björn Langer <https://github.com/bjlang>`_ and `Jose Espinosa-Carrasco <https://github.com/joseespinosa>`_ taking into account Gabriel Costa suggestions and with the help of `Harshil Patel <https://github.com/drpatelh>` in the framework of the BovReg project.

 Pipeline summary
 ================